Himanshu145505/SAAVDHAAN-KSHETRA-CRIME-DETECTOR/README.md

 -Advanced Object Detection: Utilized Google-Vision API for detailed object detection on processed images.
 SAAVDHAAN-KSHETRA-CRIME-DETECTOR showcases the potential of computer vision in enhancing safety and security through effective detection of crime and violence.

+Contributors 🤝 are welcome!
+Please open an issue or submit a pull request.